FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

 3. Support `java.time.LocalDate`, `LocalTime` and `LocalDateTime` for `WITH TIME ZONE` types.

     Not specified by JDBC.
-Possible confusion/ambiguity (eg is local in the JVM zone or at the original offset?).
+Possible confusion/ambiguity (e.g. is local in the JVM zone or at the original offset?).
 See also other items.
 See also section 4.6 in ISO-9075-2:2016.